Julietaprz/Julietaprz/README.md

 - 👋 Hi, I’m @Julietaprz
 - 👀 I’m interested in becoming a backend developer
-- 🌱 I’m currently improoving my skills in Java, SQL, Python, Java Script, HTML and CSS
+- 🌱 I’m currently improving my skills in Java, SQL, Python, Java Script, HTML and CSS
 - 💞️ I’m looking to collaborate on anything that helps me learn more
 - 📫 How to reach me: julietaprz@gmail.com